What About Us? (Brandy song)

 "What About Us?" is a song by American singer Brandy from her third studio album, Full Moon (2002).
-It was written by LaShawn Daniels, Rodney Jerkins, Kenisha Pratt, Nora Payne and Norwood, featuring main production by Jerkins.
+It was written by LaShawn Daniels, Rodney Jerkins, Kenisha Pratt, Nora Payne and Brandy, featuring main production by Jerkins.
 An offbeat, aggressive high-tech track, the song's development was motivated by the fact that the singer wanted something different–an aggressive, sexier and edgier sound with a message which would empower women while also reflecting her own growth and maturity.

 "What About Us?" was released as the lead single from Full Moon on January 1, 2002, by Atlantic Records.
 A commercial success, it peaked at number seven on the US Billboard Hot 100, also reaching the top ten in Australia, Denmark, New Zealand, Norway, and the United Kingdom.
 Steve "Silk" Hurley's remix of the song received a nomination for Best Remixed Recording, Non-Classical at the 45th Annual Grammy Awards (2003).

 The accompanying music video for "What About Us?" was directed by Dave Meyers and was filmed in Culver City, California in December 2001.
 It premiered via MTV on January 10, 2002.
 Primarily shot in front of a greenscreen, the highly-animated, futuristic video introduced a sexier image of the former teen singer, portraying her as a male-ruling character in an alternate universe.
 It was nominated for the Viewer's Choice Award at the 2002 MTV Video Music Awards.

 Background and development

-After the end of the promotional tour for her second studio album Never Say Never (1998), the end of her UPN sitcom Moesha (1996-2001) and a flurry of tabloid headlines discussing her nervous breakdown in November 1999, Norwood went on a lengthy hiatus to reflect and take some introspective looks.
-In mid-2000, she started reconsecrating herself on her musical career, contributing songs to albums such as Urban Renewal (2001), which introduced a scratchy, evocative edge to Norwood's voice, now having a deeper and warmer tone with a textured lower register and notably stronger falsetto.
-In late 2000, Norwood finally began conceiving ideas for a third studio album with her label Atlantic Records.
-While Rodney Jerkins, the main producer of her previous album, and his team, had been working on several new songs for the singer's upcoming project in hopes of recreating the winning chemistry of Never Say Never, Norwood wanted to make sure that she was gaining more creative control over the project and thus, arranged meetings with all her writers and musicians to discuss the lyricals topics and sounds she wanted for the album.
+After the end of the promotional tour for her second studio album Never Say Never (1998), the end of her UPN sitcom Moesha (1996-2001) and a flurry of tabloid headlines discussing her nervous breakdown in November 1999, Brandy went on a lengthy hiatus for personal reflection.
+In mid-2000, she re-dedicated herself to her musical career, contributing songs to albums such as Urban Renewal (2001), which introduced a scratchy, evocative edge to Brandy's voice, now having a deeper and warmer tone with a textured lower register and notably stronger falsetto.
+In late 2000, Brandy finally began conceiving ideas for a third studio album with her label Atlantic Records.
+While Rodney Jerkins, the main producer of her previous album, and his team, had been working on several new songs for the singer's upcoming project in hopes of recreating the winning chemistry of Never Say Never, Brandy wanted to make sure that she was gaining more creative control over the project and thus, arranged meetings with all her writers and musicians to discuss the lyricals topics and sounds she wanted for the album.